functional-sc/functional-sc-website-2024/fpsc-website-graph/pages/ulisp.md

+custom-url:: ulisp

-# Wecome to uLisp!
+- # Wecome to uLisp!

   Welcome to your personal Lisp Machine!
 This is a 32-bit computer with limited memory and little permanent storage.

   It's running a bespoke version of uLisp that contains special functions for operating the (very bright) LEDs.

   It runs a subset of Common Lisp, take a look at [getting started](http://www.ulisp.com/show?1AAO) and the [language reference](http://www.ulisp.com/show?3L)
 - ### Connecting

   To connect to it: